2019 Novel Coronavirus (COVID-19)

 To better assist KU students during the COVID-19 pandemic, Watkins is offering virtual appointments.
 Using Zoom video-conferencing technology, students can connect to one of our board-certified medical providers via the Zoom app.
 This quick and easy solution allows for live consultations over a computer, tablet or phone.

-There is no charge for Zoom appointments for students who have paid the summer health fee as part of their required campus fees.
-Students who have not paid the summer health fee will be charged the summer health fee in order to use Zoom or in-person appointments at no additional cost.
+There is no charge for Zoom appointments for students who have paid the health fee as part of their required campus fees.
+Students who have paid a partial health fee will be charged the remainder of the health fee in order to use Zoom or in-person appointments at no additional cost.

 How It Works